atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

       {
         "type": "integer",
         "path": "/myBetterValue",
-        "description": "A better revision, introduced in minor 2, supported only by some devices" },
+        "description": "A better revision, introduced in minor 2, supported only by some devices."
+      },
       {
         "type": "boolean",